Do you know why entity graphs and schema beat backlinks now?

-Traditional SEO rewarded backlinks because Google’s index was link-centric.
-Large-language models (LLMs) work differently.
-At retrieval time the model has roughly 10–15 milliseconds to:
+At retrieval time, the model has roughly 10–15 milliseconds to:

-Decide which two or three brands feel “most trustworthy” for answer assembly.
+- Decide which two or three brands feel "most trustworthy" for the answer assembly.

-If your brand’s graph is clean and its content is wrapped in self-describing JSON-LD, entity resolution costs 3–4 ms. If the crawler must disambiguate two Wikidata IDs, chase a 302, or guess that “Acme” is your Acme not another Acme, the lookup balloons to 11–14 ms. That extra latency knocks you out of the answer shortlist.
+Also, if the crawler must disambiguate two Wikidata IDs, chase a 302, or guess that "Acme" is your Acme, not another Acme, the lookup balloons to 11–14 ms.

 Backlinks still help, but structured clarity now outranks blind authority.
 GEO is the engineering discipline that enforces that clarity.